JacquesLife/ResearchDocVc/Research.md

 The researchers Makola and Ntoyanto-Tyatyantsi's (2023) solely focused on postgraduate students who graduated between the years 2018 and 2021 from South African universities with a master or doctoral degree.
 The sample group according to Makola and Ntoyanto-Tyatyantsi (2023) consisted of "12 participants 8 being master's students and 4 being doctoral students".
 The indaviduals were selected from 8 different universities across 5 provinces in South Africa each representing different fields of study (Sciences, Humanities, and Management).
 These are finely selected individuals matching the du Plooy-Cilliers, Davis and Bezuidenhout (2021) exxamples of an accessible group of individuals that the researcher wants to study.

 **Population Parameters:**
-The population parameters for the study according Siphiwe Dlamini and Chinje (2019) and du Plooy-Cilliers, Davis and Bezuidenhout (2021) are as follows:
+The population parameters for the study according Makola and Ntoyanto-Tyatyantsi (2023) and du Plooy-Cilliers, Davis and Bezuidenhout (2021) are as follows:

-- Experiences with research ethics training received (58% of students attended workshops).
+- Postgraduate students from various South African universities.
-- Experiences with support and guidance received from supervisors (69% of students received guidance).
+- Students with various fields of study (Sciences, Humanities, and Management).
-- Students who were familiar with their university's research ethics policies (67% of students were familiar).
+- Students who graduated between 2018 and 2021.
-- Students who applied Research Ethics Principles in their research projects (72% of students applied principles).
+- Master and doctoral students.

 **Article 2:**